xaviercarril/hyperram/README.md

 no pullups or pulldowns on any lines - just straight through.

+Note that even at 12Mhz you can have problems of signal integrity if you add a mixmod tester adaptor, so it is not recommended.

 # PCB

 Also included is a dual-PMOD PCB adapter design.